randori21/apistatis/README.md

-PHP
+API Statis
 ===

-This repository for create CMS using CodeIgniter HMVC plus tank auth and GroceryCRUD.
+This repository for create API using country name.